ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 MBC sighting records rank Striped Hairstreak as Uncommon, and it is reported much less frequently than is the Banded, which is ranked Uncommon-to-Common (Table 5).
 Striped is reported about as frequently as Edwards’, Coral, and Acadian Hairstreaks.

-The 1986-90 Atlas had found Striped Hairstreak in 93 of the 723 blocks searched, ranking it at the upper end of “Uncommon,” on a par with Banded Hairstreak.
+The 1986-90 Atlas found Striped Hairstreak in 93 of the 723 blocks searched, ranking it at the upper end of “Uncommon,” on a par with Banded Hairstreak.
 The Atlas published report even lists both these species as “Common,” but neither hairstreak can be thought of as common in the same sense as, say, Pearl Crescent.
-The Striped is less easily found than the Banded. but from a good field butterfly watcher’s perspective, the Striped might be still a “fairly easy butterfly to find throughout the state” (Cassie, Atlas).
+The Striped is less frequently reported than the Banded, but from a good field butterflier’s perspective, the Striped is still a “fairly easy butterfly to find throughout the state” (Cassie, Atlas).

 Chart 22: MBC Sightings per Total Trip Reports, 1992-2009

-A list-length analysis of MBC data 1992-2010 found a significant 55.9% decrease in reported sightings, or detectibility, of Striped Hairstreak (Breed et al. 2012).
-However, this analysis may also have been biased by the unusually high number of reports in 1992, and also by identification confusion with Banded Hairstreak.
+A list-length analysis of MBC data 1992-2010 found a statistically significant 55.9% decrease in number of lists containing this species, i.e. in the detectibility of Striped Hairstreak (Breed et al. 2012).

 State Distribution and Locations

-MBC Records (Map 22) show Striped Hairstreak in 95 towns, well distributed around the state.
+Striped Hairstreak has been found in 109 out of 351 towns (Map 22), well distributed around the state.
 This generally accords with the picture presented by the 1986-90 Atlas, except that the species does not appear to be any more ‘uncommon’ on Cape Cod than elsewhere.
+Like Banded Hairstreak, Striped Hairstreak could probably be found in almost any town that is not highly urbanized.

 Striped Hairstreak was reported in good numbers in nearly all years 1992-2009 on the following the NABA Fourth of July Counts: Concord, Blackstone Valley, Bristol, Foxboro, Central, Southern and Northern Berkshire, Central Franklin, and Northern Worcester.